AinaZ4wani/CPT113-Hackathon-2_Game/README.md

 2. KHAIRIN AIMI BINTI MOHD ASHRI (164719)

 ## Game Description
-Chain It Long! is a 3 player game where it starts off with one player that needs to come up with a word from a random letter (existing in the English dictionary).
+**_'Chain It Long!'_** is a 3-player game where it starts off with one player that needs to come up with a word, existing in the English dictionary, from a randomly assigned letter in the game.

 Then, the next player will have to create another word from the last letter of the previous player.